 3 "Right where you left them, sweetie," was the answer.
 Shelley groaned.
 That could be anywhere!

 4 Mom added, "Don't forget to take a flannel shirt.
 It gets a little chilly in the shady spots."

-5 It seemed to take forever to get the gear loaded into the pickup, get the horses loaded into the trailers, and get on the road.
+5 It seemed to take forever to get their gear loaded into the pickup, get the horses loaded into the trailer, and get on the road.
 After two hours of driving along the bumpy logging road, they finally reached the head of the trail.

 6 As they saddled up and started down the trail, Shelley saw a large sign about Lewis and Clark.
 She remembered her teacher telling them about these first white men to cross Montana on their way to the Pacific Ocean.
 Now when was that?
-Oh yeah, they first crossed Montana in 1805.
+Then she remembered that they had come to Montana in 1805.
 "Dad, how come Lewis and Clark decided to use this trail when they came back from Idaho?
 Why didn't they just use the same trail they used on the westward route?"

-7 "Well, if I remember correctly, the second time across Montana, the Shoshone Chief Cameahwait helped.
+7 "Well, if I remember correctly, the Shoshone Chief Cameahwait helped.
+He was Sacagawea's brother.
 He tried to get them to go south across the Snake River Valley, but the explorers felt that was too far south.
-They wanted to follow the Salmon River canyon in Idaho, but it was too rough and rocky.
+They wanted to follow the Salmon River Canyon in Idaho, but it was too rough and rocky.
 So they ended up using an Indian trail over what is now Lolo Pass.
 A Shoshone guide led them over the mountains into Montana."

 8 "What do you think it looked like way back then?"